The Comprehensive Benefits of Music Education for Children in the 21st Century

 Still, not all is rosy in music education to some extent.
 For example,

-• Depending on the teaching style, music education might prioritize technical skills like sight-reading or proper fingering techniques over encouraging creativity and improvisation.
+• Depending on the teaching style, this education might prioritize technical skills like sight-reading or proper fingering techniques over encouraging creativity and improvisation.
 This can stifle a child’s natural musicality and enjoyment.

 • Group music classes might not cater to every child’s learning style or pace.
 Some children might need more individualized attention to thrive.